mpartel/delicious-validation/README.md

 ## Rationale

-- Validators should be written in plain code, not some [complicated DSL](http://eed3si9n.com/learning-scalaz/Validation.html) or [clunky annotation system](http://symfony.com/doc/current/book/validation.html).
+- Validation conditions should be written in plain code, not some [complicated DSL](http://eed3si9n.com/learning-scalaz/Validation.html) or [clunky annotation system](http://symfony.com/doc/current/book/validation.html).
 - Error messages should be close to the validation code.
 Although we also support reusable validators, we believe a little potential repetition in the name of simplicity is a good tradeoff here.
 - Validation errors should know the field that failed so the UI can display the error in the appropriate place.
 - Validated objects should be composable.
 We validate fields recursively.